METHODOLOGY · §M

 - Individual customer prompt text (it can leak brand context).

-- Per-org breakdowns or any way to identify which brands run which prompts.
+- Per-org breakdowns or any way to tell which brand runs which prompts.

 - Internal notes, comments, or billing data.